Despite the fact that I’ve traveled full-time for almost a decade, I’ve only experienced theft one time.

 Find out the best place to exchange foreign currency!

-The absolute last thing you ever want to lose is your passport, so it’s important you keep it safe.
+The absolute last thing you’d ever want to lose is your passport, so it’s important you keep it safe.

-Once I’m at my hotel room, I feel that the safest place to keep my passport is in my suitcase or in my backpack.
-Or, if the hotel has a safe, I’ll keep my passport and my laptop or whatever else I have inside the safe.
+Once I’m in my hotel room, I make sure to lock my passport up in a secure place.
+If the hotel has a safe, I’ll keep my passport, laptop, and whatever else I have inside the safe.

-But if the hotel or hostel doesn’t have a safe, I keep it in my locked bag.
+If the hotel doesn’t have a safe, I keep it in my locked bag.
 For the most part, this is a better alternative to carrying it around with you when you are sightseeing.
+Another great alternative that readers have shared is to bring along your own portable safe that you can secure to a stationary object in your hotel room, or choose a multipurpose safe, like this one that you can bring to the beach or pool.

 Read our top tips for women staying in hostels!